moritzsoelderer/Bachelor-Thesis-Should-you-use-the-ECE/README.md

 ### General Information
-This repository contains the source code for Moritz Soelderer's Bachelor Thesis _Should you make use of the ECE metric?
-A comparison of Calibration Error Metrics_.
+This repository contains the source code for Moritz Soelderer's Bachelor Thesis _Should you use the ECE Metric?
+A Comparison of Calibration Error Metrics_.

 The thesis gives insights regarding the reliability of the Expected Calibration Error (ECE) and compares it thereby, along with other calibration error metrics, to a binned approximation of the True Expected Calibration Error or True Calibration Error.